isomerpages/moh-vaccinegov/pages/health-advisory.md

  Are serving Stay-Home Notice (SHN) or Quarantine Order (QO).

-Persons on active cancer chemotherapy, radiation therapy or immunotherapy or are severely immunocompromised, can be vaccinated in the hospital setting or in a community vaccination centre with a treating specialist’s memo.
-If you are unsure if you can be vaccinated, you are advised to consult your doctor.
-For more information, please refer to the [FAQ](/faq)
+Persons with moderate to severe immunocompromise are recommended to receive a third dose of the same PSAR mRNA vaccine they had received for the first two doses, two months after their second dose.
+They should be referred to receive the third dose by their treating specialist, who would have the best understanding of their medical condition.
+For more information, please refer to the [FAQ](https://www.moh.gov.sg/covid-19/vaccination/faqs---enhanced-primary-series)
  <br/>

  **COVID-19 Vaccination Related Documents**<br>